Zamna raises $5M to automate airport security checks between agencies using blockchain – TechCrunch

 Zamna’s data verification platform pulls together multiple stakeholders (airlines, governments, security agencies) with a way to validate and revalidate passenger identity and data (both biographic and biometric), and to securely establish data ownership — before passengers arrive at the airport.

-It doesn’t require any new infrastructure at the airport, and none of these entities have to share data, because the ‘sharing without sharing’ is performed by Zanma’s blockchain platform in the middle of all the data sources.
+It doesn’t require any new infrastructure at the airport, and none of these entities have to share data, because the “sharing without sharing” is performed by Zamna’s blockchain platform in the middle of all the data sources.

-Remus Brett, Partner at LocalGlobe, says: “With passenger numbers expected to double in the next 20 years, new technology-driven solutions are the only way airlines, airports and governments will be able to cope.
+Remus Brett, partner at LocalGlobe, says: “With passenger numbers expected to double in the next 20 years, new technology-driven solutions are the only way airlines, airports and governments will be able to cope.
 We’re delighted to be working with the Zamna team and believe they can play a key role in addressing these challenges.”
 Dupsy Abiola, Global Head of Innovation at International Airlines Group, adds: “Zamna is working with IAG on a digital transformation project involving British Airways and the other IAG carriers.
 It’s very exciting.”

 Zamna is a strategic partner to the International Air Transport Association (IATA) and an active member of IATA’s “One ID” working group.